 Less money spent on your SoR

 Many organizations wind up spending huge sums of money customizing their systems of record over time.
-Supplementing your SoR with a SoE can be a cost effective way to get the data and functionality you need.
+Supplementing your SoR with an SoE can be a cost-effective way to get the data and functionality you need.

 Conclusions: Striking a balance

-The point is drawing the distinction between system of record and system of engagement is to help you balance a tension.
+The point is drawing the distinction between systems of record and systems of engagement is to help you balance a tension.
 On the one hand, there’s a need for a ground-truth overview of the business.
 On the other, there’s a need for tools that help frontline workers work better.